Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 }

 The query never mentions analytics.users, analytics.customers, or join keys.
-It traverses bound concepts: find ex:ActiveUser instances, follow ex:accountHolder to ex:Customer filtered to ex:region "APAC", and attach ex:Revenue for the same reporting window.
-The ontology property ex:accountHolder declares how the two bindings relate (here, shared identity between user and customer).
+It traverses bound concepts: find ex:ActiveUser instances, follow ex:accountHolder to ex:Customer filtered to APAC, and attach ex:Revenue for the same window.
+The property ex:accountHolder declares how the two bindings relate.

 SELECT